subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 Using the mininet utilities login to host1(1.0.0.1) and ping to the host2(2.0.0.1).

-Ping should be successful !

 ```
 $ ./mininet/util/m host1
 ```
 to enter host1 to ping 2.0.0.1 (host2)

+Veriy that ping is successful !

 ### Bring up the Atrium Router with hardware